Skip to Content

 When should I start herb seeds?

-Start herb seeds indoors 6-8 weeks before the last frost.
+You should start herb seeds indoors 6-10 weeks before the last expected frost.

 Can you plant herb seeds year-round?

-You can plant herb seeds year-round if you adapt.
+You can plant herb seeds year-round indoors if you provide enough light, warmth, and proper care.

 How to start herbs from seed for beginners?